 The Constitution Center, across from Independence Hall and the Liberty Bell, is home to interactive exhibits highlighting the US Constitution, and even includes a hall full of statues of all the signatories.
 You can view many rare artefacts, such as an original printing of the Constitution or watch theatrical re-enactments.
 The goal of the center is to get visitors to learn more about the Constitution and then decide what it means to them.

-Located across the street from Independence Hall and the Liberty Bell, the National Museum of American Jewish History seeks to explore and celebrate American Jewish culture and the many people who significantly influenced this vast country through various programs and exhibits.
-In the pursuit of inspiring an appreciation for cultural diversity in visitors, the museum holds many artifacts from famous Jewish Americans such as Albert Einstein, Steven Spielberg, Estee Lauder and Barbra Streisand.
+Just across the street from Independence Hall, the National Museum of American Jewish History seeks to explore and celebrate American Jewish culture and the many people who significantly influenced this vast country through various programs and exhibits.
+In the pursuit of inspiring appreciation for cultural diversity, the museum holds many artefacts from famous Jewish Americans such as Steven Spielberg, Estée Lauder and Barbra Streisand.

-Built and owned by the Carpenter’s Company of the City and County of Philadelphia, Carpenters’ Hall is the meeting place of the oldest existing craft guild in the United States.
-During the colonial period, this building was a key meeting place for the founding fathers and even hosted the first Continental Congress in 1774.
-From Friday to Sunday 11am-3pm in the summer, visitors can participate in the ‘Meet the Makers of American History’ program and listen to stories of the revolution.
+Built and owned by the Carpenters’ Company of the City and County of Philadelphia, Carpenters’ Hall is the meeting place of the oldest existing craft guild in the United States.
+During the colonial period, this building was a key gathering spot for the founding fathers and even hosted the first Continental Congress in 1774.
+In the summer, visitors can participate in the Meet the Makers of American History program and listen to stories of the revolution.

 Founded in 1932, the Philadelphia History Museum welcomes visitors to step in and explore more than 300 years of Philadelphia history.
 Visitors can see artefacts from the Revolutionary War until the present, with a range of items such as William Penn’s plans for this historic city to memorabilia from the many sports teams locals go crazy for.